jwcarr/eyekit/README.md

 ```
 <img src='./example/quick_brown_cropped.svg'>

-There are many other options for creating custom visualizations of your data.
-For example, if we wanted to depict the bounding boxes around our two interest areas, we might do this:
+There are many other options for creating custom visualizations.
+For example, if we wanted to depict the bounding boxes around our two interest areas, with different colors for stems and suffixes, we might do this:

 ```python
 >>> img = eyekit.Image(1920, 1080)